-So now you're asking, " Just why in the heck do I want to build my own guitar body?"
+So now you're asking, " Just why in the heck do I want

+to build my own guitar body?"
 Well, the answer is, there is nothing like playing a quality guitar you have made from scratch.
-All the Fenders, Gibsons, Ibanez, PRS or whatever just will not come close.
+All the Fenders®, Gibsons®, Ibanez®, PRS® or whatever just will not come close.
 That's why.

-Also, it will take about a month to shape the body, fit the electronics, and paint your masterpiece.
+It will take about a month to shape the body, fit the electronics, and paint your masterpiece.
 The number one reason for major screw-ups is impatience.
-So take your time.